Bira/octopus-carnival/_drafts/wir-mm-4e-ogre.md

 You might be thinking this sounds a bit similar to the description for hill giants that we already covered, and you'd be right.
 The main differences between them is that hill giants are bigger, smarter, less bestial-looking and more technologically developed, in a neolithic vs. paleolithic way.
+Hill giants have some agriculture and built villages/steadings of their own.
 It also feels like it's easier to parley with hill giants than with ogres.

 Despite their strength, ogres are easily recruited into service by monsters who are stronger or more numerous than they are.
 This usually happens through a